Office of the Provost

 Tenure Review: Timeline and Process

-• Chair and candidate decide on date for materials due to Department — May 1 recommended.
+• Chair and candidate decide on date candidate's materials due to department — May 1 recommended

 March 15

-• Recommended: Chair sends list of proposed external evaluators (as letter writers and members of ad hoc committee) agreed on by tenured faculty to Faculty Affairs for review and approval, providing:
+• Recommended: Chair sends list of proposed external evaluators (covering letter writers and external members of ad hoc review committee), agreed on by tenured faculty, to Faculty Affairs for review and approval, providing:

-1. URL links to their current CVs or BIOs;
+1. URL links to prospective evaluators' current CVs/bios

-2. note whether proposed by candidate or department;
+2. notes on whether evaluator proposed by candidate or department

-4. summary of any personal or professional relationship with candidate, where known.
+4. summary of any personal or professional relationship with candidate

 April 1